rvss-australia/RVSS_Need4Speed/instructions/ControlRobot.md

 In some cases the robot connection migth be laggy and unstable while using the `RVSS_Starlink` connection. you can modify the default behaviour of your robot by running the following:

-- `pixi run set_hotspot xxx.xxx.xx.x` to always set up the hotspot connection.
+- Use the command `pixi run set_hotspot ROBOT_IP`.
+Replace ROBOT_IP with the robot’s WLAN IP address (e.g., 192.168.1.10) to ensure the command is run in the robot.
+    - you will be asked to add the host so please enter `yes` in the console.
+    - When prompted, enter password: `PenguinPi`
 - `pixi run set_wifi` to recover the default `RVSS_Starlink` connection.